satyamkumar09-singh/js/js.md

 2 getItem()      ->data retrive in localstorage
 3 removeItem()   ->particular data remove in localstoarge 4 clear()        ->all data clear in localstorage

+what is event bubbling ?
+what is event deligation ?

+npm= node package manager, helps to add more libraries and frameworks. npm install -g json-server =used to install json server json-server --version =used to check whether json is install or not(version). json=javascript object notation.

+jb tak server on hogi tb tak run hogi

+`` (backtick) or template literal is used to write html in js file.